chinapedia/wikipedia.abstract.en/Page/Attila.md

 Invasion of Italy and death

-Leoattila-Raphael.jpg's _The Meeting between Leo the Great and Attila_ depicts Leo, escorted by Saint Peter and Saint Paul, meeting with the Hun emperor outside Rome.]]
+'s _The Meeting between Leo the Great and Attila_ depicts Leo, escorted by Saint Peter and Saint Paul, meeting with the Hun emperor outside Rome.]]
 Attila returned in 452 to renew his marriage claim with Honoria, invading and ravaging Italy along the way.
 Communities became established in what would later become Venice as a result of these attacks when the residents fled to small islands in the Venetian Lagoon.
 His army sacked numerous cities and razed Aquileia so completely that it was afterwards hard to recognize its original site.
 Aëtius lacked the strength to offer battle, but managed to harass and slow Attila's advance with only a shadow force.
 Attila finally halted at the River Po.
 By this point, disease and starvation may have taken hold in Attila's camp, thus hindering his war efforts and potentially contributing to the cessation of invasion.[5]

 Emperor Valentinian III sent three envoys, the high civilian officers Gennadius Avienus and Trigetius, as well as the Bishop of Rome Leo I, who met Attila at Mincio in the vicinity of Mantua and obtained from him the promise that he would withdraw from Italy and negotiate peace with the Emperor.
 Prosper of Aquitaine gives a short description of the historic meeting, but gives all the credit to Leo for the successful negotiation.
 Priscus reports that superstitious fear of the fate of Alaric gave him pause—as Alaric died shortly after sacking Rome in 410.